OmkarSunilSurve/Project/README.md

 Julia :::

 Here the file name is Ebola Data.The model is based on 1 year of available data.
+File from which data is taken is present here with name EbolaVirus.csv .
 Plots are also present.
 Some Images of different plots are also attached like virus spread across various countries and model fitting .